 Congressman Patrick E. Murphy represents Florida’s 18th Congressional district, which includes Martin, St. Lucie, and northern Palm Beach counties.
-Congressman Murphy currently serves on the prestigious House Committee on Financial Services, where he sits on the Subcommittee on Financial Institutions and Consumer Credit as well as the Subcommittee on Domestic and International Monetary Policy.
+Congressman Murphy currently serves on the prestigious House Committee on Financial Services, where he sits on the Subcommittee on Capital Markets and Government-Sponsored Enterprises as well as the Subcommittee on Domestic and International Monetary Policy.
 Additionally, Congressman Murphy sits on the House Committee on Small Business, where he serves as the Ranking Member on the Agriculture, Energy, and Trade Subcommittee.
 He also is a member of the New Democrat Coalition, a group of moderate, pro-business Democrats.
 Click here for a full list of Congressman Murphy's committee assignments and caucus memberships.

 Murphy is dedicated to working in a bipartisan manner to tackle the many challenges currently facing the Treasure Coast and Palm Beaches, the state of Florida, and the nation, chairing several bipartisan caucuses and efforts in Congress, understanding that working together is vital to moving our country forward.
 To that end, he is a co-chair of the No Labels’ Problem Solvers Group, which is comprised of House and Senate members dedicated to building trust across the aisle.
 Additionally, Congressman Murphy is the co-founder and co-chairman of the United Solutions Caucus, which is a group of 30 like-minded freshman members, both Democrats and Republicans, who are focused on finding long-term, bipartisan solutions to fiscal issues and helping build relationships across party lines.
 He recently was ranked as the tenth most independent member among House Democrats, committed to putting the people and the district before party lines.